 Roll-over artwork from failed website ventures: Banner from Death by Algorithm, with some of its original text below.
 (I wished I had held onto that dotcom name!)
 WARNING: Clicking on these unlinked images will only return you to the top of the page!

 The Road to Nirvana is Paved with Karaoke: Schopenhauer said that every generation believes it is the salt and summit toward which humanity has striven.
 The case is always strong, but clearly wrong if the next generation does not concur.
 Where seizing the reins of power (as well as the modes of production), we have not so much liberated the best and brightest among us as have been swallowed up by manifold vanity projects of plebeians.
 The New World Order of culture is Karaoke Culture; and where culture is left to its consumer to invent, one gets exactly the culture one deserves.

-Too many eggs in different baskets: This banner was a favorite creation of mine, but, thinking clearly on it, it might not fly on a mobile phone preview.
+Too many eggs in different baskets: This banner was a favorite creation of mine but, thinking clearly on it, it lacks the ‘responsive design’ for smartphone viewing.